HavenZhangzr/1800_202430_Team13/README.md

 This is a browser based platform which allows job-seekers and employers to match for open roles more efficiently.

 ## 2. Names of Contributors
-List team members and/or short bio's here...
+List team members and/or short bios here...
 * Hi my name is Haven.
 * Szymon Zemojtel
 * Kavin Kadam.